Patrick Reed Champions Dinner: 2018 Champ Serves Cowboy Ribeye

-The 2018 Masters winner, Patrick Reed, has revealed his Champions Dinner menu...
+The 2018 Masters winner, Patrick Reed, served Cowboy Ribeye at his Champion's Dinner

 Patrick Reed Champions Dinner

-Patrick Reed promised to “fatten up” his fellow Masters winners last month and his traditional Texas menu looks set to do just that.
+Patrick Reed promised to “fatten up” his fellow Masters winners last month and his traditional Texas menu looked set to do just that.

-The reigning Champion has worked hard to lose weight since his triumph 12 months ago but joked that it was just in preparation for tonight’s feast.
+The reigning Champion has worked hard to lose weight since his triumph 12 months ago but joked that it was just in preparation for the feast.

 “I’ve lost a little, but I knew what kind of menu I was putting out there so I need to leave a little room to be able to fit back into [the Green Jacket],” he joked.